ParthR2302/Java/src/OOPS/Java_OOPS.md

 Local Inner Class:
   - Inner class which is inside a block - if, loop, method, etc...
-      - Cannot be declared as private, protected or public.
+      - `Cannot be declared as private`, protected or public.
 Only Default is allowed

 [Inheritance in Nested Class](./Programs/TypeOfClasses/InheritanceInNestedClass.java)